The ArcGIS Data Interoperability extension is installed with three separate setups:

-Authorizing the Data Interoperability extension with a valid license and enabling it in the ArcGIS Pro application grants you access to the FME Workbench application.
+Once the Data Interoperability extension is authorized with a valid license, you can access the FME Workbench application and create ETL tools.

-Single-use installations of the Extensión ArcGIS Data Interoperability require an authorization file.
-If your ArcGIS Pro Single Use installation is not licensed to use the Data Interoperability extension, you can obtain an authorization file at the Esri Customer Care website.
+Single-use installations of the ArcGIS Data Interoperability extension require an authorization file.
+If your ArcGIS Pro Single Use installation is not licensed to use the Data Interoperability extension, you can obtain an authorization file from My Esri.

 After you receive your authorization file, open ArcGIS Administrator.
 Click Authorize Now, choose the I have received an authorization file from Esri and am now ready to finish the registration process option, click Next, and click Browse to locate your saved provisioning (.prvc) file.

 Concurrent use license

 ArcGIS Desktop Concurrent Use installations borrow a license from your license manager.
 If all licenses for the extension are currently in use by other users, you will not be able to use the extension until a license becomes available.

 To view your current licenses, open ArcGIS Administrator.

 With the Named User license type, ArcGIS Pro core and extension licenses are assigned to members of an ArcGIS Online or ArcGIS Enterprise organization by the organization administrator.
 An ArcGIS Pro license is assigned automatically to members who have the GIS Professional user type.
 It can be assigned as an add-on license to members who have the Creator user type.